YanzhaoW/vmmsc/README.md

 * C++11 (gcc >=4.7)

 ## Installation
-There are a few steps that need to be taken in order for you to obtain, install, and get the DAQ software running.
+There are a few steps that need to be taken in order for you to obtain, install, and get the software running.
 These are discussed here.

 ### Obtain the software

 The nominal use case is to check out the current version of the software.
-To do this, run the following command from a terminal in a directory where you would like the DAQ software to reside:
+To do this, run the following command from a terminal in a directory where you would like the software to reside:

 ```
 git clone https://gitlab.cern.ch/mguth/VMM-software-RD51.git